moby/moby/docs/userguide/storagedriver/btrfs-driver.md

 Btrfs is a next generation copy-on-write filesystem that supports many advanced storage technologies that make it a good fit for Docker.
-Btrfs is included in the mainline Linux kernel and it's on-disk-format is now considered stable.
+Btrfs is included in the mainline Linux kernel and its on-disk-format is now considered stable.
 However, many of its features are still under heavy development and users should consider it a fast-moving target.